Disorder-driven magnetic duality in the spin-$\frac{1}{2}$ system ktenasite, Cu$_\text{2.7}$Zn$_\text{2.3}$(SO$_\text{4}$)$_\text{2}$(OH)$_\text{6}\cdot$6H$_\text{2}$O: Specific Heat

 The resulting \Cmag, shown in Fig.~\ref{Specific_heat}(b), exhibits a broad maximum ($T_\mathrm{peak}$) around 5.36\,K, likely due to spin freezing and/or short-range order, accompanied by a sharp $\lambda$-type anomaly at 4\,K that signals the onset of LRO in zero field.
+The CuO contribution to the specific heat is limited to a few percent by mass and cannot account for the observed 4\,K anomaly.
 Notably, the broad peak occurs at a higher temperature than the spin freezing point, with $T_\mathrm{peak} \approx 1.6 T_\mathrm{f}$\,---\,a characteristic feature of spin-glass systems~\cite{Binder1986}.
 Upon increasing the magnetic field, the broad feature is progressively suppressed and shifts to lower temperatures, eventually vanishing at 10\,T, indicating that the field destabilizes the spin-glass state.
 Below \TN, the magnetic specific heat can be described by the empirical form

-as shown in the inset of Fig.~\ref{Specific_heat}(b), with $\alpha = 0.106$\,J\,/mol$\cdot$K$^2$ and $\beta = 0.244$\,J\,/mol$\cdot$K$^3$ in zero field.
+as shown in the inset of Fig.~\ref{Specific_heat}(b), with $\alpha = 0.134$\,J\,/(mol K$^2$) and $\beta = 0.214$\,J\,/(mol K$^3$) in zero field.
 The linear term reflects the spin-glass contribution, arising from localized spin excitations and tunneling between metastable states, which yield an energy-independent flat density of states.
 The quadratic term corresponds to gapless spin-wave excitations, as expected for Goldstone modes with linear dispersion ($\omega \propto |k|$) in a quasi-2D antiferromagnet with continuous spin-rotational symmetry.
 As shown in Fig.~\ref{Specific_heat}(c), the $\lambda$-like anomaly in $\Cmag/T$ remains sharp and essentially field-independent, confirming the robustness of the long-range ordered state.
 This sharp peak may correspond to the weak jump in the ac susceptometry just above 4\,K in Figs.~\ref{acSusceptibility}(a) and \ref{acSusceptibility}(b).